sstark/paperd/README.md

     PUT http://localhost:2354/v1/areas/<area>

 This PUTs content to the area named `<area>`.
 The area must be defined in the configuration file of paperd.
-Say you have an area "logo", you can test this with curl like this:
+Say you have an area "logo", you can test it with curl like this:

-    curl -T logo.png "http://localhost:2354/v1/areas/logo"
+    curl -T logo.png http://localhost:2354/v1/areas/logo

 By default, paperd will resize the image to fit in the dimensions of the area.
 However it is strongly recommende to provide the image in the correct resolution already, since rescaling will likely look bad at such a small scale.

+If the area you want to PUT something is of type text, you can use curl like
+this:

+    curl -X PUT -d "the text" http://localhost:2354/v1/areas/title

 Development
 -----------